 Connectivity between VLANs

-LAN switches forward frames based on Layer 2 logic.
-This means that, when a switch receives an Ethernet frame, it looks at the destination MAC address and forwards the frame out another interface or multiple interfaces if it is a BUM frame.
-This type of switch is often called Layer 2 switch.
+Recall that LAN switches forward frames based on Layer 2 logic.
+This means that when a switch receives an Ethernet frame, it looks at the destination MAC address and forwards the frame out to another interface or multiple interfaces if it is a BUM frame.
+This type of switch is often called a Layer 2 switch.

 Layer 2 forwarding logic is performed per VLAN.
-For example, in figure 1, all end-stations on the left are configured in VLAN10 which is a separate broadcast domain and different subnet.
-The servers on the right are configured in VLAN20 and are in their own broadcast domain and different subnet from VLAN10.
+For example, in the diagram above, all end-hosts on the left are configured in VLAN10, which is a separate broadcast domain and different subnet.
+The servers on the right are configured in VLAN20, which is also in its own broadcast domain and a different subnet from VLAN10.

 Because VLAN10 and VLAN20 are different broadcast domains, frames from one VLAN will never leak over to the other.
-Therefore, the switch acts like two separate switches as shown in figure 1.
+Therefore, the switch acts like two separate switches, as shown in the diagram below.

 Routing between VLANs with a router